hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 If you have a bug or feature request without an existing issue

-* and an existing resource or field is working in an unexpected way, [file a bug](https://github.com/terraform-providers/terraform-provider-azurerm/issues/new?template=bug.md).
+* if an existing resource or field is working in an unexpected way, [file a bug](https://github.com/terraform-providers/terraform-provider-azurerm/issues/new?template=bug.md).

-* and you'd like the provider to support a new resource or field, [file an enhancement/feature request](https://github.com/terraform-providers/terraform-provider-azurerm/issues/new?template=enhancement.md).
+* if you'd like the provider to support a new resource or field, [file an enhancement/feature request](https://github.com/terraform-providers/terraform-provider-azurerm/issues/new?template=enhancement.md).

 The provider maintainers will often use the assignee field on an issue to mark who is working on it.